Ever heard the phrase “wedded to an idea” or “wedded to a service”?

 In the Basic plan, you get 30 GB of cloud storage (Google Drive) which you can use for emails, images and document-storage.

-In the Enterprise plan, you can also integrate the G Suite services with third-party software apps and tools.
+In the Enterprise plan, you can also integrate the Google Workspace (formerly G Suite) services with third-party software apps and tools.
 You also get many data-loss-prevention tools for Gmail and Google drive.

-Given below is a table that lays down the fundamental differences between Rackspace webmail and G Suite
+Given below is a table that lays down the fundamental differences between Rackspace webmail and Google Workspace (formerly G Suite)

 |Email interface||Rackspace webmail interface||The popular Gmail interface|